 The TSO Munitions Transport and Storage Safety has developed a comprehensive report about the experimental and theoretical basis of Quantity Distances (QD) given in NATO standards AASTP-1 and AASTP-5.
-The MSIAC QD (MQD) tool has been developed to carry out a simple consequence analysis and enables validation and further developement of QDs.
+The MSIAC QD Consequence Analysis Tool (MQDCAT) has been developed to carry out a simple consequence analysis and enables validation and further developement of QDs.

 AASTP 1 & 5 Course

 The TSO Munitions Transport and Storage Safety is responsible for managing the AASTP-1 and AASTP-5 course.
 We teach explosives safety officers and others responsible for storage of ammunition and explosives how to apply Quantity Distances (QD) standards and risk analysis methods provided in NATO standards.
 The event is typically organised 5 to 6 times per year, and the number of students per course is about 20.
 Instructors are Mr. Johnny de Roos (ex belgian MoD), Mr. Eric Deschambault (ex US DDESB) and Mr. Matt Wingrave (DOS-R).

 In 2020 a number of courses needed to be cancelled or rescheduled due to the Corona virus.
 The current dates and locations in 2020 are as follows:

 Erfurt, Germany, 9-13 November 2020

 Brussels, Belgium, 30 November – 4 December 2020